 Step 4.
 Finally, you return carefully to a sitting position with your head tilted down and returned to the center position.

 After the procedure

 After the procedure, you'll need to keep the treated ear above the level of your shoulder for the rest of that day, so don't lie flat the rest of the day of treatment.
 At night, sleep on a slight incline with your head above your shoulders, using a few pillows.
 This lets the particles floating in your vestibular labyrinth settle into your utricle or be reabsorbed by your body fluids.

-Most of the time, people who undergo the procedure do experience relief, but there is a high recurrence rate, and it's not unusual for the condition to return within the first year after successful treatment.
-If the condition does return, then a repeat of the canalith repositioning procedure can be used.
-However, it may be necessary to repeat the procedure several times to relieve your symptoms.
+Nearly 80 percent of people who undergo the procedure experience relief.
+If symptoms return, however, then a repeat of the canalith repositioning procedure can be used.
+It may be necessary to repeat the procedure several times to relieve your symptoms.
 Talk to your doctor if your symptoms don't improve.

 - Hilton, MP et al. The Epley (canalith repositioning) manoeuvre for benign paroxysmal positional vertigo.
 Cochrane Database System Review.
 2014;12:CD003162.
 Review.

 - Gold, DR et al. Repositioning maneuvers for benign paroxysmal positional vertigo.
 Current Treatment Options Neurology.
 2014;16(8):307.

 - Helminski, JO.
 Effectiveness of the canalith repositioning procedure in the treatment of benign paroxysmal positional vertigo.
 Physical Therapy.
 2014;94(10):1373.
 Review.

 - Canalith repositioning procedure — for treatment of BPPV.
 Vestibular Disorders Association. http://vestibular.org/understanding-vestibular-disorders/treatment/canalith-repositioning-procedure-bppv.
 Accessed April 21, 2015.